Neelakantan Jayachandran Nair: Military career

 Nair was commissioned into 16 Maratha Light Infantry on 13 June 1971.
-He was promoted lieutenant on 13 June 1973 and to captain on 13 June 1977.
+He was promoted to lieutenant on 13 June 1973 and to captain on 13 June 1977.
 His career in the Indian Army spanned over two decades, during which he had held varied command as well as staff appointments.

 He served in the IMTRAT in Bhutan.
 He also served as an instructor at the Army Intelligence school in Pune.

-In 1983, in Mizoram, Nair engaged the insurgents in Close-quarters combat for which he was awarded the Kirti Chakra in recognition of his exceptional gallantry.
-He was promoted substantive major on 13 June 1984, and was promoted lieutenant-colonel (by selection) on 1 January 1992.
+In 1983, in Mizoram, Nair engaged insurgents in close-quarters combat, for which he was awarded the Kirti Chakra in recognition of his exceptional gallantry.
+He was promoted to substantive major on 13 June 1984, and was promoted to lieutenant-colonel (by selection) on 1 January 1992.

 In 1993, his unit, the 16th battalion the Maratha Light Infantry was deployed in Nagaland.
-In December 1993, he was leading an advance party convoy in Nagaland, when they were ambushed by about one hundred insurgents.
+In December 1993, he was leading an advance party convoy in Nagaland when they were ambushed by about one hundred insurgents.
 The overwhelming fire from automatic weapons killed one junior commissioned officer and 13 jawans on the spot.
-Col Nair, who was seriously injured, did not lose his courage. mindful of his serious injury, he organised his jawans in an assault line and charged at the insurgents when they broke ranks and fled.
-For his courage and gallantry he was awarded the Ashoka Chakra posthumously in 1994.
+Col Nair, who was seriously injured, organised his jawans in an assault line and charged at the insurgents, who broke ranks and fled.
+Nair did not survive his injuries, and for his courage and gallantry he was awarded the Ashoka Chakra posthumously in 1994.